Python Execution#

 Using Python Execution in Capabilities#

-Use the Python execution service in your capabilities through the PythonCapability interface:
+Use the Python execution service directly in your capabilities with proper approval handling:

 from framework.base import BaseCapability, capability_node

-from framework.state import AgentState
+from framework.state import AgentState, StateManager

-from framework.context import ContextManager
+from framework.registry import get_registry

-from framework.capabilities.python import PythonCapability
+from framework.services.python_executor import PythonExecutionRequest

 @capability_node